4383/governance/goals/proposed/remove-eventlet.rst

 ===================

 #. (done) Get an healthy new version of Eventlet;
-#. (done) Be able to support Python 3.12 and higher version as an Openstack runtime;
+#. (done) Be able to support Python 3.12 and higher version as an OpenStack runtime;
 #. (done) Get Asyncio supported by Eventlet and vice versa;
 #.
 Get the oslo world fully migrated;
 #.
-Get libraries like OpenstackSDK migrated;
+Get libraries like OpenStackSDK migrated;
 #.
 Get a reference user project elected;
 #.
 Get non actively maintained deliverables retired;
 #.
-Get all other Openstack deliverables relying on Eventlet migrated;
+Get all other OpenStack deliverables relying on Eventlet migrated;
 #.
-Get Eventlet retired from Openstack;
+Get Eventlet retired from OpenStack;
 #.
 Get Eventlet abandoned or bequeath to someone else.

 References